LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/pgs/create-publishing-group.md

 The next Best Practice steps for creating a publishing group are:
 1. Add courses (see [How do I add a course to my publishing group?](add-courses-to-publishing-group.md))
-1. After an authorization form has been completed with LODS for an organization, add them as a Published Organization (see [How do I designate an organization as a Published Organization for my publishing group?](add-published-orgs-to-publishing-group.md)).
+1. After an authorization form has been completed with LODS for an organization, the LODS Operations team will add them as a Published Organization (see [How do I designate an organization as a Published Organization for my publishing group?](add-published-orgs-to-publishing-group.md)).

 ## Related Articles